simonporcher/COVID-19-Governments-Responses/README.md

 ## DATA & FILE OVERVIEW

 #### 1. File List:
-Gov_Responses_Covid19_02May.dta, Stata file
+Gov_Responses_Covid19_04Jun.dta, Stata file
-Gov_Responses_Covid19_02May.xls, Excel file
+Gov_Responses_Covid19_02Jun.xls, Excel file
 Gov_Responses_Sources.xls, Excel file
-verif.do, do-file Stata correcting mistakes from the first version
+verif.do, Stata do-file updating the dataset from the first version

 #### 2. Last update:

-The updated file is the version of May 04, 2020.
-Updated version will be uploaded on a bi-monthly basis.
+The updated file is the version of June 04, 2020.
+Updated version will be uploaded on a monthly basis.

 ## METHODOLOGICAL INFORMATION